Hospice and Palliative Care in China: Hugely Unmet Need

 Many Chinese patients pass away in hospitals after receiving intensive care which consists of aggressive non-effective medical treatments that only prolong their death, along with a huge financial burden upon their family members and the healthcare system.
 It is estimated that 80% of medical cost is spent on the last 30 days of life in hospital on life-prolonging treatment.
 Other patients die at home with no access to care that can relieve their symptoms and help them pass away with peace and comfort.
 This situation must change.

-Unmet demand – No Policy Support, No Healthcare system integration
+Unmet Demand – No Policy Support, No Healthcare System Integration

 For the overwhelming majority of Chinese who currently endure progressive, life-limiting illnesses, access to culturally appropriate holistic palliative and hospice care (including effective pain management) is simply not available.
 A survey of hospice and palliative care services found that there are only a handful of identified hospice or palliative care facilities in metropolitan cities like Beijing, let alone in the hundreds of smaller cities.
-There are only 3 municipal governments that have integrated hospice and palliative care into the local healthcare coverage and allocated funding to support community healthcare facilities building and establishing hospices for late stage cancer patients.
-These cities include Shanghai, Changchun, and Jilin.
+There are only a few municipal governments that have integrated hospice and palliative care into the local healthcare coverage and allocated funding to support community healthcare facilities building and establishing hospices for late stage cancer patients.
+The cities include Shanghai, Changchun, and Jilin.

 At the national level, the central government still has not come up with strategies, policy frameworks and guidelines to integrate hospice and palliative care into the healthcare system.